UM-Studios/public/schoolZoom/README.md

 # Attending Each Period

 These are just some scripts to automate attending each one of your school's periods.
+This will only work on MacOS, however it should not be too difficult to make it work on some linux distro.
+Making it work on windows will be a bit tougher, but it is still possible.
+If you make it work on an OS that's not Mac, please submit a pull request so we can add it here!

 ## Instructions